Malaysian man confirmed as S'pore's first local monkeypox case

 "He is not linked to the imported case announced by MOH on June 21," said the ministry.

-MOH added that the man first developed lower abdomen skin lesions on June 30, and subsequently experienced fatigue and swollen lymph nodes on July 2.
+MOH added that the latest case first developed lower abdomen skin lesions on June 30, and subsequently experienced fatigue and swollen lymph nodes on July 2.

-He developed a fever and a sore throat on July 4 and sought medical attention where initial tests for other possible medical conditions were done.
+He developed a fever and a sore throat on Monday and sought medical attention, where initial tests for other possible medical conditions were done.

-When these tests returned negative, he was subsequently sent on July 6 to NCID, where he was isolated for further assessment.
+When these tests returned negative, he was subsequently taken yesterday to NCID, where he was isolated for further assessment.

-The ministry added that three close contacts have been identified as at Wednesday, including two housemates and one social contact.
+The ministry added that three close contacts have been identified as at yesterday.

 "A small percentage of those infected can fall seriously ill or even die.